Photovoice: Variants

-Also known as "participatory photography" or "photo novella", photovoice is considered a subtype of "participatory visual methods" or picturevoice and includes techniques such as photo-elicitation and digital storytelling.
+Also known as "participatory photography" or "photo novella", photovoice is considered a subtype of "participatory visual methods" or picturevoice, including techniques such as photo-elicitation and digital storytelling.
 These techniques allow research participants to create visuals that capture their individual perspectives as part of the research process.
 An example is Project Lives, a participatory photography project used to create a new image of project housing dwellers, published in April 2015.
 Other related forms include paintvoice, stemming from the work of Michael Yonas, and comicvoice, which has been pioneered by John Baird's Create a Comic Project since 2008, as well as Michael Bitz's Comic Book Project (to a lesser extent).

 International development

 In international research, photovoice is used to allow participants from the developing world to define how they want to be represented to the worldwide community.
 Participants are given control to tell their stories and perspectives and maintain a sense of authorship over their representations.
-This helps to convey what it means to live in a developing country to external audiences (e.g., funders and voters of the developed country) and those involved in international development (e.g., NGO and government agencies).
+This aims to convey what it means to live in a developing country to external audiences (e.g., funders and voters of the developed country) and those involved in international development (e.g., NGO and government agencies).
 Additionally, photovoice can be used by the community to monitor the impact of development programs.
 For example, photovoice has been used in Bangladesh to understand residents' traditional ecological knowledge of water in their urban environment and to document changes in attitude toward water and natural ecosystems over time.
-This can help inform external agencies about the process, impacts, and complex realities, complementing wider research and analysis to support development progress.
+Subsequently, this can help inform external agencies about the process, impacts, and complex realities, complementing wider research and analysis to support development progress.